Diego1Hernandez/azure-network-protocols/README.md

 <img src="https://i.imgur.com/HIiSY6L.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the command line enter "ssh labuser@ <Vm2 PrivateIP>".
+In the command line enter "ssh labuser@ "Vm2 PrivateIP".
 Log in as the user you created for VM2 when initally creating VM2.
 Next, on Wireshark type ssh into the search bar and press enter.
 Enter linux command like "pwd" "nslookup" in order to produce traffic, observe in Wireshark.
 Disconnect using command CTRL + D.
 </p>
 <br />